mmbman/Katagiri/1986-06-28-Turning-the-Three-Poisons-into-Wheels.md

 So how can you turn the *poison* of greed into the *wheel* of greed?
 Simply speaking, as you know, the Buddha taught us that we are Buddha.
 So if Buddha [teaches us] that we are perfectly Buddha, if [it is] so, we can use this teaching completely, inexhaustibly, constantly.
 From the beginning to end – in the beginning, in the middle, and in the end of life – we should accept this teaching and the truth, and digest it, and make it alive in our everyday lives.
 This is called *samadhi*, we say; [or] *jijiyu [zanmai]*.
 The *ji* means the self. *Ju* means *receive*. *Yu* means *use*.
 The *zanmai* is *samadhi*.
 So *jijiyu samadhi* means you yourself receive the truth that Buddha mentions, that all are Buddha, and use it inexhaustibly – being present in the truth that all are perfect and pure.

 I think in the *Prajnaparamita Sutra*, it says that constantly everything is perfectly innocent and naive.
 And also everything is perfectly contented with itself, because it is perfectly innocent and naive; [there is] nothing to be contaminated.
 This is the basic of existence we live in.
 This state of existence is going constantly, beyond human speculation.
 This is a point which the *Prajnaparamita Sutra* and the *Avatamsaka Sutra*, *Madhyamaka*, all Buddhist scriptures constantly [teach].
 And then, finally, they emphasize that we should receive this truth and *use it*, and be with it.
 That means *samadhi*.
 Constantly you have to be present in this truth in samadhi. *In samadhi* means constantly focusing on this truth, and being present with it, by virtue of total recieving and using it.
 This is called *jijiyu samadhi*.
-I think in our sutra book there is the sutra called *Jijiyu Samadhi* by Dogen Zen Master.
+I think in our sutra book there is the sutra called *Jijiyu Samadhi* by Dōgen Zen Master.
 It is a very beautiful sutra.
 So you should read this one again and again; that’s why I put it there.

 So in order to turn the poison of greed into the wheel of greed, we should receive and use that truth that all are Buddha, and constantly be present with it, in samadhi. *In samadhi* means in one-pointedness.
 What is the target we have to aim at?
 That target is the truth that all are Buddha, all are perfectly innocent and naive, very pure, undefiled.
 So we should have this target and constantly move toward it and aim at it.
 This is samadhi.
 Every day, we have to do it.
 So at that time, it is called the *wheel* of greed.
 In other words, *great* greed. *Great* greed means living in vow, which makes your life totally alive; not for a certain period of time, but life after life.
 This is *great greed*; in other words, living in vow.

 #### 22:57

-I think Dogen Zenji constantly presents this point in words; that’s why it is difficult to believe it and to accept it.
-Other sutras, whatever kind of sutra you read, always [explain] this point, but Dogen Zenji constantly [expresses] this point regardless of whether you believe it or not, and then awakens people to this truth.
+I think Dōgen Zenji constantly presents this point in words; that’s why it is difficult to believe it and to accept it.
+Other sutras, whatever kind of sutra you read, always [explain] this point, but Dōgen Zenji constantly [expresses] this point regardless of whether you believe it or not, and then awakens people to this truth.
 If you read his works, it’s really amazing, because first of all he [blows it up]; he presents something in oneness, [something which is not an idea but] is really alive, immediately, right in front of you.
 So we are very surprised, amazed, startled.
 That’s why we don’t believe it.

 Here is an example.
-In *Baika*, which means “Plum Blossoms,” Dogen Zenji quotes his master Tiantong’s poem.
+In *Baika*, which means “Plum Blossoms,” Dōgen Zenji quotes his master Tiantong’s poem.
 In Japan, the plum tree blooms in midwinter.
 It’s very beautiful, with scarlet flowers; everywhere is covered with snow, and the plum flowers bloom.
 It’s really beautiful.
-So Dogen Zenji and his teacher love the plum trees very much.
+So Dōgen Zenji and his teacher love the plum trees very much.
 The poem says:

 > Tiantong’s first phrase of midwinter:
 > The old plum tree, bent and gnarled,